mrsiuuuu-x1/touch-grass-alarm/README.md

 python main.py
 ```

+> **Note:** On Windows, the app will request administrator privileges via UAC on first launch.
+This is required for the lockout mechanism.

 > **Note:** On first webcam enable, mediapipe may download a small face landmark model (~5 MB) to your temp folder.
 This only happens once.

 ---